New for 2025 Santander Retirement Mortgages. It is not available on the shopping comparison websites.

 Alternatively, there are options available on the property ladder too.
 Suppose you’re looking to move house and require additional funding.
 In that case, HSBC lifetime mortgages may assist, although associated solicitors’ fees and other financial costs must be considered beforehand.

 For those wishing to remain in their own homes, borrowing money against their equity using a loan secured against their home is another possibility.
-However, this kind of arrangement should not be entered into without seeking professional advice from someone who holds a specialist qualification related to later life lending, as it could have implications for personal circumstances such as current income and savings levels.
+However, this arrangement should not be entered into without seeking professional advice from someone with a specialist qualification related to later life lending, as it could have implications for personal circumstances such as current income and savings levels.

-It is also worth checking the open market value of your home prior to applying for any such product.
-Lenders may only agree to a loan worth up to a certain percentage of the actual home’s value, so it’s important to ensure that expectations around potential returns are realistic before committing yourself financially over the long term.
+It is also worth checking the open market value of your home before applying for any such product.
+Lenders may only agree to a loan worth up to a certain percentage of the home’s value.
+So, it’s essential to ensure that expectations around potential returns are realistic before committing yourself financially over the long term.

-Finally, bear in mind that many types of mortgages require repayment in full if either party dies or moves into long-term care before they reach the end of the mortgage term.
+Finally, remember that many types of mortgages require repayment in full if either party dies or moves into long-term care before they reach the end of the mortgage term.
 So make sure you read through everything thoroughly before signing anything, ensuring that you fully understand what happens should something unexpected occur during its duration.

 Are retirement mortgages a good idea?